-Valorie V. Aquino, MS is a PhD candidate in Anthropology at the University of New Mexico.
+Valorie V. Aquino, MS is a PhD Candidate in Anthropology at the University of New Mexico.
 Conducting original research in archaeology and speleothem paleoclimate reconstructions, her work investigates the relationships between human societies and the environment and has been published in Science, Nature Geoscience, and Scientific Reports.
 Born in the Philippines, her family immigrated to the US when she was 6.
-Since that time, she has lived and worked in Ohio, California, Alaska, New Mexico, France, Canada, Belize, and Nicaragua.
+Since that time, she has lived and worked in Ohio, California, Alaska, France, Canada, Belize, and Nicaragua.

 Caroline Weinberg, MD, MPH is a health educator and advocate with a focus on health literacy and access to care in low resource settings.
 Over the last 15 years, her research has spanned a wide range of subjects, from the diagnosis of genetic diseases to the effectiveness of obesity prevention programs in New York City public schools.
-Also a science writer, she has been published in many outlets including the Washington Post, Aeon Magazine, Lifehacker, and Eater.

 Joanna Segal-Spencer, MD, PhD is an endocrinologist and neuroscientist at the University of Michigan.
 Her scientific expertise is in behavioral endocrinology, and her research focuses on how severe medical illness can rewire the brain, leading to long-term changes in emotions and behavior.
 She has almost a decade of experience in leadership with the Endocrine Society, through which she has participated in advocacy efforts on behalf of the Society and the entire biomedical research community.